jovertical/jovertpalonpon.me/site/README.md

     </a>
 </p>

-## About

-This is the frontend of the site.

 ## Quick Start

 1. Run `yarn install` to install the javascript dependencies.
+2. Install the now CLI tool: `yarn global add now@latest`
+3. Copy the environment file: `cp .env.example .env.build`
-2. Run `yarn dev` to start the development server.
+4. Run `yarn dev` to start the development server.
-3. You can view the app here: http://localhost:3000
+5. The app can be visited here: http://localhost:3000

 ## Testing

-You can run unit tests with:
+Run unit tests with:

 ```
-npm run test:unit
+yarn test:unit
 ```

 ## Linting

-You can run the linter with:
+Run the linter with:

 ```
-npm run test:lint
+yarn test:lint
 ```